A neural network approach for two-body systems with spin and isospin degrees of freedom: Neural Network Models

 \subsection{The design of the non-fully-connected neural network}

-The design of the present non-fully-connected DNN, which generates partial waves of the wave functions, is shown in Fig.~\ref{fig:schematic}.
+The design of the present non-fully-connected DNN, which generates partial wave functions with corresponding coefficients $d_j \varphi_j $, is shown in Fig.~\ref{fig:schematic}.
 The input is the relative distance $ r_i $.
 The outputs are the partial wave functions.
-After determining the cutoff value of the orbital angular momentum $ L $ and the spin quantum number $ S $, the possible angular momentum sets $ \left\{ L S J \right\} $ of partial waves are then decided by the \textit{LS} coupling.
+After determining the cutoff value of the orbital angular momentum quantum number $ L $ and the spin quantum number $ S $, the possible angular momentum sets $ \left\{ L S J \right\} $ of partial waves are then determined by the $ LS $ coupling.
 For each single output, the nodes in the hidden layers are fully connected, while the hidden layer nodes of different outputs are not connected to each other.
 The ``softplus'' function

 is used as the activation function.

 Throughout the training process, the relative distances of the particles are discretized into $ M $ uniformly distributed lattice points, which are passed to the DNN as a dataset.
 The output of the DNN is a dataset containing all the partial wave functions.
 The energy expectation value is regarded as the loss function, which is calculated from Eq.~\eqref{eq26}.
 The parameters of DNN are then updated by the Adam optimizer~\cite{ DBLP:journals/corr/KingmaB14} and the ML is implemented by using the \textsc{Tensorflow}~\cite{ tensorflow2015-whitepaper}.